 The event medal was unique, being made out of wood.
 I didn’t get a post-race goody bag, as you had to queue up and be given the items individually, and the queue was loooooong!
 Far from ideal after having just run a half marathon.
 It would have been far easier to place the items in a goody bag and each runner takes one like most events do.

-After the race I did some post-race stretching (not as much as I should have!), got changed and walked around with Sania for a while before we needed up in Nandos for some lunch.
+After the race I did some post-race stretching (not as much as I should have!), got changed and walked around with Sania for a while before we ended up in Nandos for some lunch.
 We then headed to Harrods for a while before going home.
 A great and memorable day; I’d absolutely love to be back in 2017, either racing or pacing this fantastic and scenic event 🙂